chilikasha/tinytools/README.md

   > Alternative: [TaskExplorer](https://objective-see.org/products/taskexplorer.html) by Objective-See.

 - [stts](https://github.com/inket/stts) - a simple macOS app for monitoring the status of cloud services. stts can also send notifications when a service goes down or gets restored.

+- [Swish](https://highlyopinionated.co/swish/) - control windows and apps right from your trackpad with intuitive `swipe`, `pinch`, `tap` and `hold` gestures.
+Features easy-to-use titlebar, dock and menubar gestures and supports Magic Mouse and keyboard as well.

 #### Display